-An invaluable feminist resource and example of cutting-edge data visualization, this beautifully designed new edition of Seager’s award-winning atlas matches the mood of the moment with bold, vivid infographics to illustrate the status of women worldwide and the diversity of their experiences.
+An invaluable feminist resource, hip cultural conversation about feminism, and example of cutting-edge data visualization, this beautifully designed new edition of Seager’s award-winning atlas matches the mood of the moment with bold, vivid infographics to illustrate the status of women worldwide and the diversity of their experiences.

 ‘A life-saver and page-turner… This will add to everyone’s knowledge and power.
 Nobody should be without this book.’
 Gloria Steinem

 Joni Seager’s visually stunning survey of up-to-the-minute global data redefines what is meant by an atlas.
 Comprehensive and accessible, her incisive prose combined with the creative use of illustration, charts and infographics portray as never before how women are living across continents and cultures—the advances that have been made and the distances still to be travelled.